Grateful vs. Thankful: What's the difference?

 My advice to you?

-Remind yourself of a something very silly each day.
+Remind yourself of something very silly each day.
 Something that you have seen or heard before - something funny - that always makes you laugh.

 Laughter is one of the simplest but most powerful tools to achieve happiness.
 And it's surprisingly easy to accomplish.
 Just think of that silly joke or memory and allow yourself to laugh for a minute.